I have been working with Kevin as part of our Employability skills service. Here is his story:

 This was the case with Kevin.
 He has a very strong CV with recent experience in software development and even has a maths degree!
-However, when it came to attending interviews his nerves would get the better of him and he would find it very difficult to verbalise all of the great skills he has accrued through his studies and work experience.
-His self-confidence was low and he struggled to maintain eye contact and present positive body language.
+However, when it came to attending interviews, his nerves would get the better of him, and he would find it very difficult to verbalise all of the excellent skills he has accrued through his studies and work experience.
+His self-confidence was low, and he struggled to maintain eye contact and present positive body language.

-Throughout the activities on the Monday Kevin gradually came out of his shell and by the afternoon he wholeheartedly threw himself into the team building and communication-based challenges.
-During the afternoon’s activity on the S.T.A.R model (which is a method used to structure competency based interview questions) Kevin provided some fantastic answers and helped other attendees structure their answers.
+Throughout the activities on Monday, Kevin gradually came out of his shell, and by the afternoon he whole-heartedly threw himself into the team building and communication-based challenges.
+During the afternoon’s activity on the S.T.A.R model (which is a method used to structure competency-based interview questions), Kevin provided some fantastic answers and helped other attendees structure their answers.

-Kevin carried this willingness to learn/engage into Suited for Success on Tuesday.
+Kevin carried this willingness to learn/engage in Suited for Success on Tuesday.
 Corporate volunteers from Wesleyan were on hand to act as interviewers in a speed interview format.
-They asked a wide array of questions – from predictable interview questions about the young people’s strengths / weaknesses to more left-field questions such as ‘if you were a biscuit, what biscuit would you be and why?’!
-The volunteers provided valuable feedback on the answers the young people gave and the atmosphere was very positive and the conversation was flowing between everyone – so much so the session ran over by 45 minutes!
+They asked a wide array of questions – from predictable interview questions about the young people’s strengths/weaknesses to more left-field questions such as ‘if you were a biscuit, what biscuit would you be and why?’!
+The volunteers provided valuable feedback on the answers the young people gave, and the atmosphere was very positive, and the conversation was flowing between everyone – so much so the session ran over by 45 minutes!

 When Kevin was dressed in the afternoon (in a very smart suit with a floral tie to match!) he said he had learnt so much in the last two days and although he felt nervous for his mock interview the next day at Balfour Beatty Vinci, he felt prepared too.

 Along came Wednesday and Kevin’s interview at Balfour Beatty Vinci at 9 am.